Getting Started

 What’s going on here:

-• count is a stateful property that both the client JavaScript and Python have access to.
+• value is a stateful property that both the client JavaScript and Python have access to.
 Shared state is defined via traitlets with the sync=True keyword argument.

-• _esm specifies a required ECMAScript module for the widget.
+• _esm specifies a required Anywidget Front-End Module (AFM) for the widget.
 It defines and exports render, a function for rendering and initializes dynamic updates for the custom widget.

 • _css specifies an optional CSS stylesheet to load for the widget.
 It can be a full URL or plain text.
 Styles are loaded in the global scope if using this feature, so take care to avoid naming conflicts.